 7.3 Transfers to affiliates

-If, at any time, a Dealer transfers all or substantially all of its euro commercial paper business to any of its affiliates then, on the date that transfer becomes effective, the relevant affiliate shall become the successor to that Dealer under this Agreement without the execution or filing of any paper or any further act on the part of the parties to this Agreement.
+If, at any time, a Dealer transfers all or substantially all of its euro-commercial paper business to any of its affiliates then, on the date that transfer becomes effective, the relevant affiliate shall become the successor to that Dealer under this Agreement without the execution or filing of any paper or any further act on the part of the parties to this Agreement.
 Upon that transfer becoming effective, all references in this Agreement to the relevant Dealer shall be deemed to be references to the relevant affiliate.
 The relevant Dealer shall, promptly following that effective date, give notice of the transfer to the Issuer with a copy to the Agent.

-8. CALCULATION AGENT

-(a) If floating rate Notes are to be issued, the Issuer will, at its discretion, appoint either the relevant Dealer or the Agent or any other person to be the Calculation Agent in respect of such floating rate Notes.
-The prior consent of that Dealer, Agent or other person is required for this appointment.

-(b) If a Dealer has agreed to be the Calculation Agent, its appointment as such shall be on the terms of the form of agreement set out in Schedule 5, and that Dealer will be deemed to have entered into an agreement in that form for a particular calculation if it is named as Calculation Agent in the redemption calculation attached to or endorsed on the relevant Note.

-(c) If the Agent has agreed to be the Calculation Agent, its appointment shall be on the terms set out in the Agency Agreement.

-(d) If the person who has agreed to act as Calculation Agent is not a Dealer or the Agent, that person shall execute (if it has not already done so) an agreement substantially in the form of the agreement set out in Schedule 5.

-9. STATUS OF THE DEALERS AND THE ARRANGER
+8. STATUS OF THE DEALERS AND THE ARRANGER

 The Arranger shall have only those duties, obligations and responsibilities expressly specified in this Agreement.
 Each of the Dealers agrees that the Arranger has only acted in an administrative capacity to facilitate the establishment and/or maintenance of the Programme and has no responsibility to it for: